Congress of People's Deputies of Russia: Chairman of the Supreme Soviet

 Boris Yeltsin ran for the post of Chairman as a CPSU member twice unsuccessfully, gaining 497 and 503 votes respectively, out of 531 required to be elected.
 The CPSU then nominated a more moderate candidate, the President of the Council of Ministers, Alexander Vlasov.
 President of USSR Mikhail Gorbachev publicly spoke out against Yeltsin at the Congress session.
 After that, Yeltsin ran again on 29 May 1990 and gained 535 votes (50.52%), consequently becoming the leader of Russian SFSR.

 On 17 March 1991 a national referendum was held in Russia in which 54% voted for the introduction of the post of President of RSFSR.
 On 12 June 1991, Boris Yeltsin won the election with 57% and became the first president.
-After he took office on 10 July, six election rounds in the Congress were unable to elect a new Chairman of the Presidium.
+After he took office on 10 July, six election rounds in the Congress were unable to elect a new Chairman.
 On October 29, Ruslan Khasbulatov was elected with 559 votes (52.79%).